-Now, here they are, nine and a half years later – and loving every moment.
+Now, here they are, more than 10 years later – and loving every moment.
 “This is our home,” she says.
 “We’re not going anywhere.”

 As a Ph.D., you’d expect her to be academic and scholarly, aloof and distant, but Matilsky is warm with a ready laugh, friendly and generous with her time and ideas.
 “We’re on the eve of the 100th anniversary of the women’s right to vote, nationwide.
 So this,” she says, handing me a catalogue, “documents an exhibition that I curated at the Whatcom Museum called ‘Show of Hands: Northwest Women Artists 1880-2010’ which was put together on the eve of the 100th anniversary of the women’s right to vote in Washington State, which was ahead of the times.”